-Penal Code 466 PC is the California statute that makes it a crime for a person to possess burglary tools with criminal intent.
-The offense is a misdemeanor punishable by up to six months in the county jail.
+Penal Code § 466 PC makes it a crime to possess burglary tools with the intention of breaking into a dwelling, structure, automobile, or watercraft.
+Examples of burglary tools may include picklocks, crowbars, screwdrivers, and slide hammers.
+A conviction is a misdemeanor punishable by up to six months in the county jail and fines of up to $1000.00.

 - having a screwdriver in a pocket while intending to break into a home.